-Cable 14 provides various workshops to help you get the skills you need to do your show.
-This includes on-air workshops for hosts and skills training on equipment (if applicable).
+Cable 14 provides various workshops to help provide the skills you may need to produce your show.
+This includes on-air workshops for hosts, along with hands-on skills training on equipment for you and all community volunteers. (if applicable).